nrwst/coding-tests/back-end/test-2/README.md

-# Back end Drupal Coding Test
+# Back end Drupal Coding Test 2

-For this assessment we’ll be importing data from JSON into a few related entities, using the sample data here: https://jsonplaceholder.typicode.com/users.

 To set up the project please fork this GitHub repository to your personal account.